 Bouncing Back from Adversity

-This video of one of my positive psychology talks outlines the 3 components of stress hardiness: 1) Challenge, 2) Control, and 3) Commitment.
-Each a critical factor in cultivating the ability to bounce back and thrive under pressure.
+Each component a critical factor in cultivating the ability to bounce back and thrive under pressure.

 Can Stress Hardiness be Learned?